oracle/bpftune/docs/bpftune-netns.rst

-        On startup, the netns tuner iterates over the various sources of netns info to collate a list of network namespaces, and supplements this by watching for addition and removal of network namespaces via BPF observability.
+        On startup, the netns tuner iterates over the various sources of netns info to collate a list of network namespaces, and supplements this by watching for addition of network namespaces via BPF.
         Using this info, we can then maintain tuner state on a per-namespace basis.

+        Per-namespace support requires netns cookie support; running "bpftune -S" shows if this is present.